Q1: How can I apply for the M.A. in Economics Program?

 We decide this on a case-by-case basis.

-These FAQs do not replace or supersede the rules set out in the College Bulletin.
-Please contact the MA director (email@example.com) if you have more questions.
+Our FAQ does not replace or supersede the rules set out in the College Bulletin.
+Please contact the program's director at email@example.com if you have more questions.